Doug Parker: 1986-1994; Early career

-1995-2012; American West and US Airways
+1995-2012; America West and US Airways

 Parker became chief financial officer and senior vice president of America West Airlines in 1995.
 While CFO, he worked as then-CEO Bill Franke's protege, training to be the next CEO.
 Parker was named Chairman and CEO of the airline on September 1, 2001, 10 days before the September 11 attacks.
 Under Parker, America West was the first of several airlines to win post-9/11 federal loan guarantees, saving the airline from a second bankruptcy.

 In 2005, Parker negotiated the merger between America West and US Airways, where he continued as the CEO of the combined company.
 US Airways made a bid to merge with Delta Air Lines as it was in bankruptcy protection in 2006, but creditors rejected the bid in early 2007.
 US Airways also attempted a merger with United Airlines in 2008 and in 2010, but United ultimately merged with Continental Airlines.
 In addition to the US Airways merger, Parker led the successful merger with American Airlines and was known as the architect of the airline merger trend.